 The best places to live in Seattle

-There's a wide range of areas and suburbs in Seattle for expats to choose from.
-The decision of which neighbourhood to live in will be influenced by a variety of factors, including lifestyle preferences, budget and proximity to essential services such as public transport.
+Finding the best places to live in Seattle involves sorting through a wide range of areas and suburbs for expats to choose from.
+The decision of which neighbourhood to live in will be influenced by a variety of factors, including lifestyle preferences, budget, and, critically, the daily commute and proximity to essential services such as public transport.

 With so many choices, expats may wonder where to begin.
 For a start, here are a few recommended Seattle neighbourhoods worth considering.